-The 2000 Board of Directors share purchase program authorizes the Company to purchase NCR common stock to the extent of cash received from the exercise of stock options and the ESPP.
-Under the 1999 Board of Directors authorized program, the Company has an additional \$98 million authorized for NCR common stock purchases.
+For the nine months ended September 30, 2004, the Company purchased 6 million shares of its common stock at an average price per share of \$45.15 under a 2000 Board of Directors share repurchase program and a 1999 Board of Directors share repurchase program.
+The 2000 Board of Directors share repurchase program authorizes the Company to purchase NCR common stock to the extent of cash received from the exercise of stock options and the ESPP.
+Under the 1999 Board of Directors authorized program, the Company has \$35 million remaining for NCR common stock purchases.
+Additional information on these share repurchases is outlined in Part II, Item 2 "Changes in Securities, Use of Proceeds and Issuer Purchases of Equity Securities" of this quarterly report.